-This U16 High Performance Program (HPP) is an initiative that started in 2016 with consultations with Alpine Canada Alpin (ACA), The Ontario Ministry of Tourism, Culture, and Sport (MTCS) and the AOA member clubs.
-The program is collaborative in design, to work alongside club and region programs and in no way replaces the existing club programs, their club/region camps and/or training days.
+This U16 High-Performance Program (HPP) is an initiative that started in 2016 with consultations with Alpine Canada Alpin (ACA), The Ontario Ministry of Tourism, Culture, and Sport (MTCS) and the AOA member clubs.
+The program is collaborative in design, to work alongside club and regional programs and in no way replaces the existing club programs, their club/region camps and/or training days.
 Athletes in the U16 Program remain with their existing teams and clubs.

-APRIL 21: Dryland fitness testing, York University, Toronto – Mandatory Participation for all those who apply for this program
+May 11/12: Dryland fitness testing, York University, Toronto – Mandatory Participation for at least one day.
+Please log in to register.

-MAY 4: Athlete acceptance to AOA in writing with program deposit
+MAY 20: Athlete acceptance to AOA, in writing, along with a financial deposit.

 FALL FITNESS TESTING: Mandatory attendance for all program members.
 Date & location TBD.

-Will be based on athlete rankings at OCUP Mid Winters, OCUP FINALS, CANAM Finals and the April 21st fitness testing.
-Minimum fitness standard must be achieved-see below for standard.
+Selections will be based upon athlete rankings at OCUP Mid Winters, OCUP FINALS, CANAM Finals and the May 11/12 fitness testing.
 (10% hold back for coach discretion).
-A maximum of 40 athletes will be accepted to the program.
+A maximum of 24 athletes will be accepted per camp.

 All flights are in addition to these fees.